TopER: Topological Embeddings in Graph Representation Learning: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{New Graph Embedding Method:} We introduce \textit{TopER}, a compact and computationally feasible graph representation designed to capture the evolution of graph substructures. \item \textbf{Interpretable Visualizations:} \textit{TopER} generates interpretable, low-dimensional embeddings, enabling clear visualization of clusters and outliers.
-It excels in providing insights within individual graph datasets and across multiple datasets, facilitating comparative analysis.
+\begin{itemize}[left=0pt] \item \textbf{New Graph Representation:} We introduce \textit{TopER}, a principled and computationally feasible graph representation designed to capture the structural evolution of a graph. \item \textbf{Topology-Inspired Design:} Rather than computing persistent diagrams or Betti numbers, \textit{TopER} directly leverages the filtration process to provide efficient, low-dimensional summaries rooted in topological intuition.

-\item \textbf{Enhanced Use of Persistent Homology:} \textit{TopER} optimizes the filtration process in PH, offering computational efficiency and compact outputs, while boosting the performance of traditional PH methods.

-\item \textbf{Theoretical Stability:} We establish theoretical stability guarantees for \textit{TopER}, ensuring that the embeddings are reliable and robust across various filtration functions. \item \textbf{Competitive Performance:} Our extensive experiments on benchmark datasets demonstrate that \textit{TopER} delivers consistently competitive or superior performance in clustering and classification tasks compared to state-of-the-art models.